RaymiiOrg/NoPriv/README.md

 - Supports TEXT email
 - Supports MULTIPART email
 - Saves attachments
+- Supports incremental backups
 - Backups to HTML files for easy browsing
 - Small HTML files can be backed up to external medium more easily, and can be sent over the internet more easily.
+- Also backs up to Maildir for [easy restoring](http://wiki.colar.net/ruby_script_to_upload_convert_a_maildir_inbox_to_an_imap_server)

 ### Changelog

+New in version 3:

+- Supports incremental backups
+- First gets all the email from the account, then processes it.
+- If you stop the backup while running, it will now continue were it left off
+- Unread mails stay unread, but are backed up (before they were marked as read)
+- Restoring possible because it also creates a Maildir
+- Better unicode support

 New in version 2: